luciousmc/frontend_practice/guides/after-each-exercise.md

 After Each Exercise
 --

 When you have completed an exercise you'll want to send your solution to the instructors for review.
-To do this, you'll commit your changes, push them to GitHub, and submit a Pull Request.

 ### Commit and Push to GitHub

+To turn in your solution, you'll commit your changes, push them to GitHub, and submit a Pull Request.

+If you get stuck committing or pushing your work, be sure to notify an instructor right away.

 1. In your terminal, navigate to **the root** of your `senior-front-end-lessons` directory.
 2. Check your local repository for unstaged changes.